Train derailment in east Iran kills at least 17, injures 50 - NewsBreak

 State TV later aired images from a hospital where the injured received treatment.
 One of those injured told the broadcaster they felt the train suddenly brake and then slow before the derailment.

-The derailment happened some 50 kilometers (30 miles) outside of Tabas on the rail that links the city to the central city of Yazd.
+The derailment happened some 30 miles outside of Tabas on the rail that links the city to the central city of Yazd.

 Iran’s worst train disaster came in 2004, when a runaway train loaded with gasoline, fertilizer, sulfur and cotton crashed near the historic city of Neyshabur, killing some 320 people, injuring 460 others and damaging five villages.
 Another train crash in 2016 killed dozens and injuries of scores of people.

-Iran has some 14,000 kilometers (8,700 miles) of railway lines throughout a country about two and a half times the size of Texas.
+Iran has some 8,700 miles of railway lines throughout a country about two and a half times the size of Texas.
 Its rail system sends both people and goods across the country, particularly in rural areas.

 Iran also has some 17,000 annual deaths on its highways, one of the world’s worst traffic safety records.
 The high toll is blamed on wide disregard for traffic laws, unsafe vehicles and inadequate emergency services.